Khishige1/Khishige1/README.md

 ### 👨‍💻: About Me :
 A software engineer with a strong background in frontend development.

-- :telescope: Studying at Mongolian University of Science and Technology.
+- :telescope: Studies at Mongolian University of Science and Technology.

 - :book: Studied at Pinecone academy.